redshifttt/tonight.nvim/README.md

 contains the string `256color`.
 An example would be `xterm-256color` or if using tmux or screen, `screen-256color`.

+NOTE: If you use Vim 7.4.1778 or higher, you can now use Spacegray's GUI colors inside terminal Vim as long as your terminal supports true colors (24-bit colors).
+To enable this, put `:set guicolors` and ignore the rest of the terminal color sections of this document.

 ### Terminal Color Palette

 Spacegray will look good in a dark terminal colorscheme, but if you use